Performing Access Reviews

 - Accessing assigned certifications

-- Reviewing access for user records within specific applications or groups
+- Reviewing access for records within specific applications or groups

 - Selecting appropriate review actions: approve, revoke, or modify